-The formula from Slide 11 contains redundant information.
+The formula from Slide 22 contains redundant information.
 For example, $X{1,1} \rightarrow -X{1,2}$ and $X{1,2} \rightarrow -X{1,1}$ are equivalent.
 Understand and remove these redundancies:

-- a) Why do these redundancies occur?

-- Identify all such redundancies!

-- Write down a simplified formula without redundancies!

-- Convert the simplified formula into CNF!

-- Write the formula in DIMACS format!

-- Run the lingeling solver on it and interpret the result!
+- a) Why do these redundancies occur? - b) Identify all such redundancies! - c) Write down a simplified formula without redundancies! - d) Convert the simplified formula into CNF! - e) Write the formula in DIMACS format! - f) Run the lingeling or another SAT solver on it and interpret the result!